-- + Meet with members of the organization's physical security team to discuss interactions with internal users.
+- Meet with members of the organization's physical security team to discuss interactions with internal users.
 Incident handlers should consider their own safety; for example, the user may be mentally unstable or may have committed illegal acts and does not wish to be apprehended.
 Attempting to interview such a user or acquire the user's workstation may pose a risk to the incident handler.
-Incident response teams should establish a procedure for handling such situations with the physical security team's assistance (and other teams, such as human resources, as appropriate). - + Discuss liability issues with the organization's public affairs and legal departments, particularly for incidents that are targeted at outside parties.
-It is critical for incident handlers to understand when they should discuss incidents with the allegedly attacked party and what information they should reveal. - + Configure network-based IDS software to identify certain types of activity, including- - The use of unauthorized services, such as peer-to-peer file and music sharing - Spam (e.g., e-mail relaying attempts) - Any file activity (e.g., e-mail attachments, FTP transfers, Web requests) with suspicious words in the filename (e.g., "confidential," sexually explicit terms) - Outbound reconnaissance activity and attacks. - + Log user activities such as FTP commands, Web requests, and e-mail headers.
-This may be done through proxies and application logs or by some network-based IDS sensors.
-The goal is to log the basic information on such activities without storing sensitive content, such as e-mail text and file attachments.
+Incident response teams should establish a procedure for handling such situations with the physical security team's assistance (and other teams, such as human resources, as appropriate). - Discuss liability issues with the organization's public affairs and legal departments, particularly for incidents that are targeted at outside parties.
+It is critical for incident handlers to understand when they should discuss incidents with the allegedly attacked party and what information they should reveal. - Configure network-based IDPS software, email content filtering software, and/or other security controls to identify certain types of activity, including- - The use of unauthorized services, such as peer-to-peer file and music sharing - Spam (e.g., email relaying attempts) - File activity (e.g., email attachments, FTP transfers, Web requests) with suspicious words in the filename (e.g., "confidential," sexually explicit terms) - Outbound reconnaissance activity and attacks. - Log user activities such as FTP commands, Web requests, and email headers.
+This may be done through proxies and application logs or by some network-based IDPS sensors.
+The goal is to log the basic information on such activities without storing sensitive content, such as email text and file attachments.
 Organizations should balance privacy considerations with the value of such information for investigative and evidentiary purposes.